noktalis/site-in-limbo/README.md

 Runs on Next.js and React framework because I'm Learning:tm:

-## (For collaborators but specifically Hua) How to clone project to local repository:
+## (For collaborators but specifically Xue) How to clone project to local repository:

 1. Download Node.js